ohsu-cedar-comp-hub/SlurmStats/README.md

 **Tool 2- Slurm Track Usage:**

-This tool also generates an HTML report but focuses on creating visualizations for tracking CPU and GPU usage over time.
+This tool also generates an HTML report but focuses on creating visualizations for tracking CPU and GPU usage over time for CEDAR/CEDAR2 accounts.
+For the CEDAR condo, only CPU tracking is displayed.

  The x-axis is divided by the Week, which is determined by the start date of the job(s).
 Visualizations are also included for data by top 8 users and data by account.
 The budget is also provided as reference.

 ## Overview